-Are you able to rest after having Kambo, or does everyone have to leave the space by a certain time?
-Are you able to stay after the session closes if you’re still processing or feeling nauseous?
+Are you able to rest afterwards, or does everyone have to leave the space by a certain time?
+Are you able to stay after the session closes if you’re still processing?

 Is the space clean, and the practitioners tools/supplies clean and in good order?

 -What are the water guidelines?

 Do they tell you to limit your liquids before arriving?
 How much do you drink before/during/after?